 The default meaning of an anchor letter is a building block going up from it.
 An underlined letter over-rides the default to indicate a building block going down from it.
-For example, symbols L and L indicate tritones going up and down from the anchor to the top or bottom of the home octave.
-Put another way, the bass note of a building block is either its anchor or the the note at its opposite end determined by its size.
+For example, symbols L and L indicate tritones going up and down from the anchor to the top and bottom of the octave, which means for the latter that the home tonic is the bass note of the tritone.
 For tritones only, an underlined letter indicates an inversion because a tritone is the same size in either inversion.
 The notation is the same for fifos but the interpretation as inversions is not because opposite inversions of fifos are different sizes.
 For example, X indicates a fourth going up from an anchor and X indicates a fourth going down from it, which is an inversion of the fifth X, not the fourth X.